 Interestingly, there is a wedge between the social planner's marginal rate of substitution of 1 and that of individual firms p.
 The economic force behind this wedge is as follows.
 Although the ex post (date 1) trading guarantees the efficient resource allocation (which the social planner cares about), it introduces the distribution of economic rents (which the social planner does not care about) that in general distorts the individual firm's ex ante (date 0) marginal rate of substitution.

 To see this, consider the pair of trading firms so that one prefers to have the capital (a capital-firm), while the other prefers to have the cash (a cash-firm).
-The capital in the cash-firm's hand delivers the firm a utility of 3p (by selling the capital for p cash and investing it to get 3p utility at the end of date 1).
-Hence, when cash is abundant (scarce) relative to capital in aggregate so that the ex post capital price p is higher (lower) than 1, most of the rent from holding capital (cash).
-As a result, compared to the social planner, holding capital (cash) becomes more attractive than holding cash (capital).10
+The capital in the cash-firm's hand delivers the firm a utility of 3p (by selling the capital for p cash and investing it to get 3p utility at the end of date 1), while the cash in the capital-firm's hand delivers 3/p (by buying 1/p capital which yields 3/p utility at the end of date 1).
+Hence, when cash is abundant (scarce) relative to capital in aggregate so that the expost capital price p is higher (lower) than 1, most of the rent from holding cash (capital) goes to the firms holding capital (cash).
+As a result, compared to the social planner, holding capital (cash) becomes more attractive than holding cash (capital).